OVERVIEW

 After 1 Sep ‘24

-One-third of your retirement contributions will go into your savings pot.
+One-third of your retirement contributions will go into your Savings Pot.
 You can tap into this pot once every tax year, in an emergency.

 Before you retire